Office Closure Information

 The Lab will be reducing testing services.
 Specifically:

-- Some project water samples (Zoo, Pools, Water Utility) will continue to be analyzed.
+- Project water samples (Zoo, Pools, Water Utility) will continue to be analyzed.

 - We will have lab staff available if emergency water testing is needed.